SecclTech/.github/.github/PULL_REQUEST_TEMPLATE.md

 - _BE GENEROUS to your reviewer and your future self!_

 ### Checks to be considered:
+If any of these don't apply to your situation, please write N/A (not applicable) next to them and tick them.
 - [ ] Descriptive pull request title
 - [ ] Completed all the questions above
 - [ ] Performed a *self-review* of the code